core-wg/oscore/draft-ietf-core-object-security.md

 As an alternative to caching R2, the server could generate R2 in a way that it can verify it at reception of request #2.
 Such a procedure MUST NOT lead to the server accepting replayed request #2 messages.
 One construction is that the server generates a secret random HMAC key K_HMAC at reboot for each set of static security context parameters.
 Steps below refer to {{master-secret-multiple}}:

 * In step 2, the server generates R2 = S2 || HMAC(K_HMAC, S2) where S2 is a 4 byte random byte string, and the HMAC is truncated to 4 bytes.
-R2 or S2 need not be cached.
+Neither R2, S2 nor derived first and second security contexts need to be cached.

-* In step 4 instead of verifying that R2 coincides with the cached value, the server looks up the associated K_HMAC and verifies the HMAC, and the process continues accordingly depending on verification success or failure.
-In case of success, the step of removing the cached value of R2 is replaced with generating a new K_HMAC for this security context.
+* In step 4 instead of verifying that R2 coincides with the cached value, the server looks up the associated K_HMAC and verifies the truncated HMAC, and the processing continues accordingly depending on verification success or failure.
+In case of success, the substep of removing the cached value of R2 is replaced with generating a new random K_HMAC for this security context.
+(The last substep is protecting against replay of request #2.)

 ### Attack Considerations {#attack-cons}

 An on-path attacker may inject a message causing the endpoint to verify the message.
 A message crafted without access to the Master Secret will fail to verify.

 Replaying an old request with a value of 'kid_context' which the server does not recognize could trigger the protocol.
-This causes the server to generate the second security context and send a response.
+This causes the server to generate the first and second security context and send a response.
 But if the client did not expect a response it will be discarded.
+This may still result in a denial-of-service attack against the server e.g. because of not being able to manage the state associated with many parallel protocol runs, and it may prevent legitimate client requests.
+Implementation alternatives with less data caching per request #1 message are more favorable in this respect, see {{impl-cons}}.

 Replaying response #1 in response to some request other than request #1 will fail to verify, since response #1 is associated to request #1, through the dependencies of ID Contexts and the Partial IV of request #1 included in the external_aad of response #1.